Harmony Bunker Exposition

 Free for hotel guests

-The five floors above ground contain not only numerous rooms, but also a 12-meter-long swimming pool, several meeting rooms and lounges, and a series of secret corridors and rooms.
-The lowest floor is 15.6 meters underground, with a two-meter-thick layer of concrete separating the shelter from the actual hotel.
-Five armored doors lead into the bunker, which would hermetically seal it off in the event of a biological or nuclear attack.
-Only a torso of the bunker's original rooms and corridors remains today.
-The size of the four-story underground labyrinth corresponded exactly to the capacity of the hotel.
-The designers created a bedroom, a kitchen, and a cinema room for 200 people.
-The soldiers had complete equipment here, so that in an emergency they could live here for several weeks and also direct the army's operations.
+The five above-ground floors offer not only numerous guest rooms, but also a twelve-meter swimming pool, several conference halls and lounges — along with a network of hidden corridors and rooms, not just underground.
+The lowest level lies 15.6 meters below ground, separated from the hotel itself by a two-meter-thick concrete wall.
+The bunker is accessible through five armored doors, which could hermetically seal it off in the event of a biological or nuclear attack.
+Only fragments of the original bunker rooms and corridors remain today.
+The size of the four-story underground labyrinth was designed to match the hotel’s capacity.
+For 200 people, the architects included sleeping quarters, a kitchen, and even a cinema.
+The military personnel stationed here had complete facilities to live for several weeks and continue to lead military operations in case of emergency.